shundhammer/qdirstat/README.md

   - Refreshing the selected tree branch, continuing reading at mount points and at excluded directories now works.

   - Context menus are back.
-I am somewhat proud on the way my new ActionManager handles that with Qt introspection to avoid duplicating stuff: I wanted to keep the QActions in the Qt Designer file.
+I am somewhat proud of the way my new ActionManager handles that with Qt introspection to avoid duplicating stuff: I wanted to keep the QActions in the Qt Designer file.
 That ActionManager keeps a pointer to the MainWindow that is the parent of all those QActions, and